DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!info]+ **The Slaad**
 On the night before the players’ arrival at the Amber Temple, a **death slaad** named Nardag came upon a cloud of mist drifting through the plane of Limbo.
 Intrigued, and sensing the evil of the Dark Powers through the mist, the death slaad eagerly leapt into the mist, whereupon it was spirited away to the Amber Temple in Barovia, where the boundary between worlds was weakest.
 >
-> After initially appearing in <span class="citation">X8.
-Upper East Hall (p.
+> After initially appearing in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X8UpperEastHall">X8.
+Upper East Hall</a> (p.
 185)</span>, Nardag sensed Neferon’s presence and immediately attacked.
 Ultimately, after fleeing Nardag’s attack, Neferon lured the slaad into the catacombs and sealed it there.
 >
 > Nardag knows it can escape the catacombs by casting *plane shift* to enter the Ethereral Plane.
 It has decided to remain, however, for two reasons.
 First, it enjoys basking in the miasma that birthed the Dark Powers, which it has adopted as unholy “gods" of darkness and death.
-Second, when it arrived in Barovia, Nardag carried a **blue slaad tadpole**, which it has fed many of the cadavers resting in <span class="citation">X31b.
-East Catacombs (p.
+Second, when it arrived in Barovia, Nardag carried a **blue slaad tadpole**, which it has fed many of the cadavers resting in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X31bEastCatacombs">X31b.
+East Catacombs</a> (p.
 191)</span>.
 The **blue slaad**, which Nardag has named “Bluetspur," grew rapidly to adulthood overnight, but obeys Nardag out of reverence for its greater strength.
 ## S3b.
 West Catacombs
-This area is largely as described in <span class="citation">X31a.
-West Catacombs (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X31aWestCatacombs">X31a.
+West Catacombs</a> (p.
 191)</span>.
 However, it is inhabited by Nardag, a **death slaad** that can speak Common.
 If Nardag is expecting the players, add the following to the end of this area’s description:

 <div class="description">
 <p>A young woman with long, braided hair lies on the floor, her back propped up against the wall behind her.
 One of her legs is twisted at an odd angle, and her teeth are gritted in pain.</p>